ppy/osu-wiki/news/2025/2025-09-07-osumania-4k-world-cup-2025-round-of-16-recap.md

 With such a strong start to the tournament, it was to be expected this momentum would carry into the next rounds.
 Little did we know teams in both losers' and winners' brackets would be thriving in such an early round, whether it be due to the the pressure brought by the looming fear of being eliminated, or the need to maintain the lead up until Grand Finals.

-Once again, big thanks to ::Dynascape::{ user=8784587 }, [SunApple](https://osu.ppy.sh/users/11817622), ::Normiplier::{ user=10069850 }, and [akace100](https://osu.ppy.sh/users/9308128) for bringing this week's video recap for everyone to enjoy!
+Once again, big thanks to ::Dynascape::{ user=8784587 }, ::SunApple::{ user=11817622 }, ::Normiplier::{ user=10069850 }, and ::akace100::{ user=9308128 } for bringing this week's video recap for everyone to enjoy!
 The perfect way to keep up to date with last week's matches while you eat brunch.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/xYOImDN3wZM" frameborder="0" allowfullscreen></iframe>